donovanjblake/vscodium-settings/README.md

 # vscodium-settings

-A repository containing my prefered VSCodium settings.
+A repository containing my prefered VSCodium extensions and settings.